Partial Payments

 The "Scheduled" order status is missing

-Cause: The status was deleted after install.
+Cause: The status was deleted after installation.

 Reminder emails are not sending